mcr/ietf-lamps-rfc7030est-clarifications/rfc7030est-clarify.md

 # IANA Considerations

-The ASN.1 module in Appendix A of this doucment makes use of object identifiers (OIDs).
+The ASN.1 module in Appendix A of this document makes use of object identifiers (OIDs).
 This document requests that IANA register an OID in the SMI Security for PKIX Arc in the Module identifiers subarc (1.3.6.1.5.5.7.0) for the ASN.1 module.
 The OID for the